dorkrawk/setups/python.md

-# Set Up Your Computer To Do Some Ruby
+# Set Up Your Computer To Do Some Python

 Why is running Python so messy?